lemonarc/invasion-colchester/section-guide.md

 <h4>War Memorial</h4>
 <h5>High Street</h5>
 <p>Look out for...
-Coasters Scooter Club — featuring a scooter ridden by Phil Daniels in <em>Quadrophenia</em> — plenty of gear on display, plus music.</p>
+Coasters Scooter Club — featuring a scooter ridden by Phil Daniels in "Quadrophenia" — plenty of gear on display, plus music.</p>

 <br/>
 <a class="scroll" href="#fancy-dress">Scroll down for more details...</a>